-Presented by Access Arts as a highlight event within this year’s Brisbane Festival, the four-day ground-breaking festival at Queensland Theatre showcases 12 bold and daring works from disabled performing artists alongside a dynamic program of forums, workshops and events.
+Presented by Access Arts as a highlight event within this year’s Brisbane Festival, the three-day ground-breaking festival at Queensland Theatre showcases 12 bold and daring works from disabled performing artists alongside a dynamic program of forums, workshops and events.

 As Australia’s only disability-led arts festival, Undercover Artist Festival features bold, trailblazing performances from a mixture of local and national artists that will leave you coming back for more!

 Undercover Artist Festival Director Madeleine Little said the festival sought to redefine ‘artistic excellence’ placing the performances among Australia’s finest

 “Through this festival, we’re not only challenging notions of excellence but creating a legacy that will last far beyond the event.”

 Giving depth to the 2021 program, the festival offering is divided into three tracks; Creative, Career and Community, each offering a unique experience for festival goers.

 Almost half of the disability-led, professional performing arts works that make up the Creative track are world premieres, and have been hand-picked to showcase the incredible quality of disability-led work being made across the country.

 Happy-Go-Wrong by Andi Snelling is a roller-coaster recollection of the greatest accident of Snelling’s life – a tiny tick bite that plunged her into dangerously ill health and forever changed her life.

 In Brown Church, proud queer Indian performer Naavikaran uses spoken word, song and dance to share their poignant journey to liberation.